 - Positive and Negative Hallucinations

 - Time Distortion

 - Unity Consciousness

 This page contains affiliate links.
 Please see my affiliate links disclosure document for more info

 Before we go on to explore trance phenomena, it makes sense to try to understand what we mean by the word ‘trance’.

 I’m not going to talk about trance mediums, whirling dervishes, or shamanic rituals (though these all involve trance).
 No, what I’m referring to on this page are the every-day trances that we all go into naturally.

 The thing is this…

-Whenever our attention is narrowed down to one thing we can be said to be in a trance.
+Whenever our attention is narrowed down to one thing – to the exclusion of everything else – we can be said to be in a trance.

 For example, when playing a sport, a computer game, or musical instrument you might experience being ‘in the zone’.